purcell/nix-emacs-ci/README.md

 # Emacs installations for continuous integration

-This work-in-progress repo will provide a method for Emacs Lisp authors to easily test their code against a wide variety of Emacs versions.
+This project aims to provide a method for Emacs Lisp authors to easily test their code against a wide variety of Emacs versions.

 The rationale for this is that [EVM](https://github.com/rejeep/evm)